 You should see it generating the locale you specified and once it’s done, you will no longer see the locale error messages.

-apt-get install firmware-linux-free and boom!
+> There’s actually a much easier way of doing this.
+Just `apt-get install firmware-linux-free` and boom!
 You get the carl9170 firmware and the DWA-160 is recognized.

 apt-get install curl -y